 Two final notes: in addition to viewing and downloading standard prints, the photo package also allows you to order a large variety of products from the website when you return home.
 Lastly, there is an app available for iPhone and Android that will allow you to view and share your photos using your mobile phone.
 (Keep in mind that full use of the app requires that you already have your My Universal Photos card online account set up, which you need to do directly on their website.)

 Before we discuss ride photos at Universal Orlando, let’s review several key points to consider when working with the My Universal Photos service:

-But photographers are not at every meet-and-greet, and they usually are not spread around the park in scenic locations like Disney is well known for doing.
-So if you want lots of photos to remember your trip, you definitely need to bring your own camera.
 Think of the My Universal Photos service as a supplement to the pictures you’ll be taking and as a way to get ride photos.

 That’s a lot of stuff to remember, isn’t it?
 Don’t worry – this guide isn’t going anywhere.
 Just be sure to bookmark it and come back once or twice more before your trip to review the details.

 Now, it’s time to dig into ride photos.
 These are available at several different attractions spread across Universal’s theme and water parks, with some even providing a twist on the hallowed theme park staple.

 The following attractions will snap a photo of you during the ride proper, making for a nice souvenir of your various themed adventures.
 And because we want those mementos to be as momentous as possible, we’ve listed where those sneaky cameras are hidden away.